 Earlier this week I was facilitating a discussion on agile estimating at a Meetup.
-A question came up about whether or not the product owner of a scrum team should participate in team estimation via planning poker.
+A question came up about whether or not the Product Owner of a team using the Scrum Framework should participate in team estimation via planning poker.
 The majority of the people felt that the PO should not be included.
 A minority of the people felt that it was OK to include them, and I agreed.
 What do you think?
 Do you include or exclude the Product Owner when estimating?

 The main reason given by those who wanted to exclude the PO was that the PO wasn’t doing the work in the sprint.
 That is a really good point, though that isn’t a rule of planning poker.
 The principle of having the people actually doing the work do the estimating is a principle that pre-dates agile and scrum.
 It is about getting better estimates and more ownership for those estimates.
 Great idea, but not a rule of planning poker.